Prince Andrew Reportedly Hosted Jeffrey Epstein At Balmoral When The Queen Was In Residence

 The young model who claims that she joined Epstein at Balmoral, explains that the prince was a great host.

 “He was really nice.
 He was very polite.
-[He had his] guard up.”
+[He had his] guard up,” she said.

-The year after this visit to Balmoral, in June 2000, Epstein and Ghislaine Maxwell were said to have attended a party at Windsor Castle hosted by the Queen to mark Andrew’s 40th birthday, Princess Anne’s 50th, Princess Margaret’s 70th and Prince William’s 18th.
+The year after this visit to Balmoral, in June of 2000, Epstein and Ghislaine Maxwell were said to have attended a party at Windsor Castle hosted by the queen to mark Andrew’s 40th birthday, Princess Anne’s 50th, Princess Margaret’s 70th, and Prince William’s 18th.

-One of the women who claims to have been enslaved by Epstein, Virginia Roberts explains that she had sex with Prince Andrew three times, all before she turned 18.
+One of the women who claims to have been enslaved by Epstein, Virginia Roberts, explains that she had sex with Prince Andrew three times, all before she turned 18-years-old.

 Buckingham Palace released a statement after the prince “vehemently” denied any role is Epstein’s dirty deeds.